maruel/dlibox/go/pio/doc/drivers/DESIGN.md

 of hiding this fact to the users and make the dual-use transparent.

 Using CPU specific drivers enable changing input pull resistor, which sysfs notoriously doesn't expose.

-This setup enables the best of both world, low latency read and write, and CPU-less edge detection, all without the user knowing about the intricate details.
+The setup described above enables the best of both world, low latency read and write, and CPU-less edge detection, all without the user knowing about the intricate details!